dapr/docs/daprdocs/content/en/concepts/dapr-services/sidecar.md

    daprd --app-id myapp --resources-path <PATH-TO-RESOURCES-FILES>
    ```

-1. If you've organized your components and other resources (like resiliency policies) into separate folders, you can specify multiple resource paths:
+1. If you've organized your components and other resources (for example, resiliency policies, subscriptions, or configuration) into separate folders or a shared folder, you can specify multiple resource paths:

    ```bash
    daprd --app-id myapp --resources-path <PATH-1-TO-RESOURCES-FILES> --resources-path <PATH-2-TO-RESOURCES-FILES>